 Gauntlet mittens are specifically made for those who live in harsh, cold conditions.
 They are designed to keep heat contained within them, so your hands don’t freeze.

 They can be created from numerous kinds of material, including leather, fur, or even a combination of both.

 You can find instructions to make your own fuzzy gauntlet mittens here.
 Alternatively, you can peruse a mitten pattern book or one of the crafting websites listed above.

-Because you’ll be working on rougher materials, like leather and fur, to create good gauntlet mittens, you should only tackle that project if you’re an advanced sewer.
+Because you’ll be working on rougher materials, like leather (see our best leather sewing machine here) and fur, to create good gauntlet mittens, you should only tackle that project if you’re an advanced sewer.